 World Bank Group Tobacco Control Program

 The World Bank Group’s Tobacco Control Program assists selected countries in fostering and implementing tobacco tax reforms to achieve public health goals by reducing tobacco affordability and consumption, and controlling illicit trade on tobacco.
 Work is currently underway or being initiated in the Philippines, Indonesia, Senegal, Colombia, Botswana, Ethiopia, Armenia, Georgia, Liberia, and Lesotho; work in Ghana concluded.
-Initial discussions are taking place in India, Peru, Pakistan, Belarus, and Tajikistan.
+Initial discussions are taking place Ukraine, Nigeria, Moldova, China, India, Peru, and Tajikistan.
 In addition, the program aims to support knowledge exchange, including peer-to-peer advice and support, among selected countries on the economics of tobacco control (for example, through the Joint Learning Network, which includes more than 30 countries).
 The preparation of a Tobacco Taxation Module as part of WBG/IMF Tax Policy Assessment Framework (TPAF) is underway as part of a new WBG/IMF initiative launched ahead of the Financing for Development Conference in Addis Ababa, held in July 2015, to help member countries strengthen their tax systems.
 One of the pillars of the initiative includes the development of “improved diagnostic tools to help member countries evaluate and strengthen their tax policies.”
 Building on their collective expertise, the Bretton Woods Institutions (BWIs) aim to play a fuller role in enabling all of their member countries to assess tax policy performance in order to identify priority tax policy reforms, and design the requisite support for their implementation.
 The TPAF is a diagnostic framework to provide systematic and structured assessment of a country’s tax policy system, and to develop options for improving such system given a set of policy objectives.

 More specifically, the program assists government agencies in developing capacity to assess the health and social costs of tobacco use, and design, enact, administer and monitor tobacco taxation policies.
 Enhanced capacity will enable countries to increase prices and reduce tobacco use, taking into account the macro-economic and fiscal situation of each country, tax laws, and existing tax administration structure and processes.
 This process includes assessments and discussions related to fiscal revenues and allocation; smoking patterns and taxes at country level; and socio-economic and health impacts of increasing tobacco tax rates, under different tax policy scenarios, and including impacts on employment, smuggling and other likely impacts of tobacco tax reforms.